Want to organize your meals, without the complicated systems? Take a look at a simple method of meal planning for

 If you’re like me, the thought of scrambling for dinner at 4:30pm with whatever is in the pantry seems crazy.
 This is why I rely on meal planning.
-Except unlike complicated methods, this is meal planning for beginners.
+Except unlike complicated methods, this one is simple.

 With meal planning, you won’t stress about what to cook every night.
 You’ll save time from not having to run to the grocery several times a week.
 And you won’t waste money buying items you don’t even need.

 But don’t worry: This isn’t complicated.
 This is for the mom who just needs good ol’ paper and pen to jot down the ingredients for the week.